 Step 6 – Manage your medications

-Understand your medications, what they are called, why you’re taking them and when you’re taking them.
+Understand the medications you are taking to manage your pulmonary fibrosis.
+Know what they are called, why you’re taking them and when you’re taking them.

-Nutrition is also a component of disease management and can help curb medication side effects.
+Nutrition is also a component that will help you manage your pulmonary fibrosis and it can help curb medication side effects.
 Eating well will give you energy to breathe, fight infections, cope, maintain or improve weight and strength, carry out daily living activities.

 Step 7 – Plan for the future

 Early planning allows you to be involved and express your wishes for future care and decisions with a clear mind.
 This eliminates guesswork for families, and allows you to designate decision makers on your behalf.
 Learn about Advance Care Planning in your province and prepare an Advance Care Directive so you know that care plans will respect your wishes.